freezy04/Runtime-Terror/README.md

 - #### Purpose
       -  the purpose of this app is to help doctors see the medical history of their patients.
+      -  when the patients roll up then the doctor can just quickly look up the medical history and dish out the appropriate treatment

 # Requirements
 - #### User